Cookie Consent

 For example, a microscopic insight across contract stages can help you identify average negotiation rounds across contract categories and prioritize contract types when you begin the next cycle of templatization.

-#5 Tracking periodic improvements
+#5 Track periodic improvements

 It is not enough to measure performance data.
 Legal leaders are also constantly emphasizing periodic improvements.